Tropical Cyclone Formation Alert

-A Tropical Cyclone Formation Alert (TCFA) is a bulletin released by the U.S. Navy-operated Joint Typhoon Warning Center in Honolulu, Hawaii or the Fleet Weather Center in Norfolk, Virginia, warning of the possibility of a tropical cyclone forming from a tropical disturbance that has been monitored.
-Such alerts are generally always issued when it is fairly certain that a tropical cyclone will form and are not always released before cyclone genesis, particularly if the cyclone appears suddenly.
+A Tropical Cyclone Formation Alert (TCFA) is a bulletin released by the U.S. Navy-operated Joint Typhoon Warning Center in Honolulu, Hawaii, or the Fleet Weather Center in Norfolk, Virginia, warning of the possibility of a tropical cyclone forming from a tropical disturbance that has been monitored.
+Such alerts are generally always issued when it is fairly certain that a tropical cyclone will form and are not always released before cyclogenesis, particularly if the cyclone appears suddenly.
 The TCFA consists of several different checks that are performed by the on-duty meteorologist of the system and its surroundings.
 If the condition being checked is met, a certain number of points are given to the system.

 Parts of the TCFA

 Section 1

 The first section of the TCFA contains information on the area of the alert as well as the estimated center of the circulation.
 The estimated maximum sustained winds are provided as well.